 Budapest, the capital of Hungary, is one of the most beautiful cities in Europe.
 With its grand buildings and boulevards, bustling markets, historic thermal baths and eclectic architectural styles, Budapest is definitely one of my favourite European cities!
-I’d been to Budapest several times before but on my most recent trip, I did something I’d (surprisingly) not done before: a Budapest river cruise along the Danube River in the evening.
+I’d been to Budapest several times before but on a recent trip, I did something I’d (surprisingly) not done before: a Budapest river cruise along the Danube River in the evening.

 I did this cruise as part of the Viking River Cruises’ Danube River itinerary from Budapest to Nuremberg.
 However, there are various local operators who offer daytime and evening river cruises, as well as dinner, opera and wine-tasting cruises – you can find a selection here.
 The daytime and evening experiences are very different; personally, I prefer the evening cruises as they’re absolutely magical!
 Many of Budapest’s most iconic monuments are beautifully lit in the evenings and a leisurely cruise along the Danube River is the best way to see them.
 In addition, seeing the lights makes for a very romantic experience!